FAQs About Global Social Emotional Learning

 Where are the stories from?
-How do we decide where and how to make the stories?
+How do we decide where to make the stories?

-Our process is super organic and based on our ever-growing network, and we’re trying our best to get super inclusive across all kinds of borders and lines of difference.
+Our process is organic and based on our ever-growing network.
+We're trying our best to become increasingly inclusive across all kinds of borders and lines of difference.

 Where matters.
 And How matters just as much, if not more.

 Though we don't have an exact process and the story diversity isn't "perfect" -- when we look at the breakdown of types of stories about various topics or regions, for example -- we find it is the HOW, not just the WHAT, that makes this content unique, diverse, inclusive, and overall magical.